KanishkRajTech/KanishkRaj/README.md

-# Anti-Gravity AI | Kanishk Raj Portfolio
+# Kanishk Raj Portfolio

-A modern, high-performance personal portfolio website branded as **"Anti-Gravity AI"**.
+A modern, high-performance personal portfolio website.
 Built with **React**, **TypeScript**, and **Tailwind CSS**, this portfolio showcases my projects, skills, and experience with a futuristic dark-mode aesthetic and smooth animations.

 ![Portfolio Preview](./public/kanishk_raj.jpg)